Why Read the New Testament in Greek?

 Did you know that a special term is used in the Gospel of John when referring to the charcoal fire where Peter turns his back on Jesus?
 A fuller picture of Jesus’ extraordinary mercy is revealed in this Gospel, as Jesus prepares just such a fire in order to meet with Peter again, forgive him and reinstate him as a leader in Jesus’ movement.

-Read more here (coming soon).
+Read more here (to be published).

 me or us?